kwangbkim/blncd/README.md

 $ npm install -g blncd
 ```

-This will install a thin API client on your command line.
+This will install a thin terminal client on your command line.
 Code for this exists under a separate repository: [https://github.com/kwangbkim/blncd-cli](https://github.com/kwangbkim/blncd-cli)

 ## Usage
 Details on using the cli/email interface can be found on the blncd homepage.